afrin-s2/PYTHON-ALARM-PROJECT/README.md

 Example Usage:
 If you run this script and enter an alarm time like 10:30 when prompted, the program will continuously check the current time.
 Once the system time reaches 10:30, it will print "Time to wake up!" and then print the current time again.

-Potential Improvements:
-Error handling for invalid user inputs (e.g., non-numeric inputs, incorrect format).
-Allow the user to specify AM/PM if needed.
-Add a more graceful exit mechanism (currently, the script stops only when the alarm time is reached).
-Make sure your environment supports the time module for this script to work correctly.